-The following brief synopses are intended to outline the scope of individual subjects within the Architecture and Building undergraduate courses.
+The following brief synopses are intended to outline the scope of individual subjects.
 A list of recommended text and reference books succeeds each subject.

 11.011 History of Fine Arts

 Twenty hours will be devoted to this section providing an outline of the development of nineteenth and twentieth century painting and sculpture.
 This course aims to outline the movements concerned in the development of modern art from the stylistic background of the European tradition to contemporary works.
 It is hoped to develop in the student a critical insight which will lead to greater enjoyment of works of art.